 Before we get into The Ordinary and Hylamide brands, let’s take a quick look at their parent company, Deciem.

-Founded in 2013 in Toronto, Deciem, whose tagline is “the abnormal beauty company”, owns multiple beauty brands with a focus on skincare.
-The cornerstone of their philosophy focuses on bringing quality to the beauty industry, and continuing their founder Brandon Truaxe’s goal for a “better world of beauty”.
+Founded in 2013 in Toronto, Deciem, whose tagline is “the abnormal beauty company”, owns multiple beauty brands focusing on skincare.
+The cornerstone of their philosophy focuses on bringing quality to the beauty industry and continuing their founder Brandon Truaxe’s goal for a “better world of beauty”.
 Deciem defines quality as being different, functional, beautiful, and sensibly priced.

 Deciem comes from the Latin word decima, meaning 10 (in a sequence).
 The company was told they shouldn’t try to do 10 things at once, so what did they do?
 They did 10 things at once, with a goal of building 10 brands at once.

 The company’s portfolio currently includes the following brands: The Ordinary, NIOD, Hylamide, Chemistry Company, HIF, and Abnomaly.
-Each brand is able to leverage the research, facilities, creative team, distribution offices, and backend systems afforded by Deciem that they otherwise would not be able to access alone.
+Each brand can leverage the research, facilities, creative team, distribution offices, and backend systems afforded by Deciem that they otherwise would not be able to access alone.
 All Deciem products begin in their own lab of biochemists, as they like to think of themselves as a “science-first” company.